mutaimwiti/rbactl/DOCUMENTATION.md

 ##### `Logical rules`

-Logical rules allow for combination of other rules using logical operators `AND` and `OR`.
-The library requires AND to be represented using `$and` and OR to be represented using `$or`.
-The value of any logical operator should be an `array`.
+Logical rules allow for combination of other rules using logical operators.
+The library supports `$and`, `$or`, `$nor` (whose values are an `array` of rules) and `$not` (whose value is a single rule). `$not` negates a rule and `$nor` negates an `$or`.
+When an object rule has multiple keys they are implicitly AND-ed together.
 At this point things get a little more complicated and I don't have many actual examples to demonstrate the use of logical rules.
 Because of that, I will use dummy entities and actions.
 Note that these logical rules are only available to ensure that even complex rules can be defined without breaking a sweat. `someCheck` defined below is a prerequisite callback for the examples to avoid repeating its definition over and over again.

+> Logical rules are powered by [logical-compiler](https://github.com/mutaimwiti/logical-compiler).
+It evaluates the
+> boolean expression with proper short-circuiting (an `$and` stops at the first `false`, an `$or` at the first `true`),
+> supports both synchronous and promise-returning callbacks at **any** nesting depth, and treats the multiple keys of a
+> rule object as an implicit `AND`.
+This is what lets you compose `$and`, `$or`, `$not` and `$nor` freely.

 ```javascript
 const someCheck = () => {